FatulM/shamsi_date/README.md

 // or by using copy method:
 Jalali j1 = Jalali.now().copy(month: 2, day: 3);
 ```
-or If you want your Jalali and Gregorian objects to fall back to today if null is provided as their constructor arguments you can use copy method from now factory method, for example for Jalali:
+Or If you want your Jalali and Gregorian objects to fall back to today if null is provided as their constructor arguments you can use copy method from now factory method, for example for Jalali:
 ```dart
 Jalali j = Jalali.now().copy(year: y, month: m, day: d);
 // y, m and d can be null
 ```

 You can add and subtract days to Jalali and Gregorian using `+` and `-` operators.
-It is guaranteed to give you a bound valid date. for example it will go to next month or next year if needed and they won't have leap crash.
+It is guaranteed to give you a bound valid date. for example, it will go to next month or next year if needed, and they won't have leap crash.

 You can add years, months or days to  Jalali and Gregorian using `addYears`, `addMonths` and `addDays`.
-This methods can be chained and they will not have range crash. `addDays` can change month and year. `addMonths` can change year. **note** that it is your responsibility to avoid leap crash.
+These methods can be chained, and they will not have range crash. `addDays` can change month and year. `addMonths` can change year. **note** that it is your responsibility to avoid leap crash.

 If you want you can add a combination of days, months or years to a date object with `add` method. **note** that `add` method is not safe and does not manipulate result to become bound valid, it is your responsibility. **It is recommended** to use addYear, addMonth and addDay methods over add method. **note** By using addYears, addMonth and addDay you can put day out of month length bounds. addMonth is safe for month overflow.